Kuan-Liu/academic-kuanliu/content/post/r0/index.md

   caption:
 ---

-This is work is produced by replicating the subnational analysis on temporal estimation of R0 provided at <https://epiforecasts.io/covid/> by a team of researchers lead by [Prof. Sebastian Funk](https://www.lshtm.ac.uk/aboutus/people/funk.sebastian) at the Centre for the Mathematical Modelling of Infectious Disases, London School of Hygiene and Tropical Medicine.
+This is work is produced by replicating the subnational analysis on temporal R0 provided at <https://epiforecasts.io/covid/> by a team of researchers lead by [Prof. Sebastian Funk](https://www.lshtm.ac.uk/aboutus/people/funk.sebastian) at the Centre for the Mathematical Modelling of Infectious Disases, London School of Hygiene and Tropical Medicine.

 Two R packages developed by the same team were used, the EpiNow R package and the EpiSoon R package.
 In addition, the forecastHybrid R package developed by David Shaub and Peter Ellis is used to produce a 14-day forecast on R0.
 Canada data is extracted again from the open-access data provided by the COVID-19 Canada Open Data Working Group.